Juan A. Arteaga

 Overview

 When faced with high risk and sensitive antitrust investigations and litigation, companies, boards of directors, and executives turn to Juan for strategic advice and effective advocacy.
-As a former Deputy Assistant Attorney General in the U.S. Department of Justice Antitrust Division, Juan has successfully guided numerous Fortune 500 corporations, technology companies, global financial institutions, healthcare providers and insurers, higher education institutions, and individuals through a broad range of civil (both merger and conduct) and criminal antitrust investigations conducted by the DOJ, Federal Trade Commission and state attorneys general.
-As an experienced litigator, Juan has successfully represented leading corporations, executives, and directors in government enforcement actions and “bet the company” private antitrust litigation, including class actions and multidistrict litigation.
-Juan also has extensive experience representing corporations and financial institutions in complex commercial litigation, including securities litigation, shareholder derivative actions, and breach of contract disputes.
+As a former Deputy Assistant Attorney General in the U.S. Department of Justice Antitrust Division, Juan has successfully guided clients in various industries through a broad range of civil (both merger and conduct) and criminal antitrust investigations conducted by the DOJ, Federal Trade Commission, and State Attorneys General.
+As a Chambers-ranked litigator, Juan has successfully defended leading corporations, executives, and directors in government enforcement actions and “bet the company” private antitrust litigation, including class actions and multidistrict litigation.

-Juan currently serves on the Executive Committee of the New York State Bar Association’s Antitrust Section, where he co-chairs the Cartels and Criminal Practice Committee.
-In addition, he regularly publishes and speaks on cutting-edge topics in antitrust law, including DOJ and FTC enforcement trends and the application of antitrust laws to new and dynamic markets.
+A respected thought leader, Juan serves on the Executive Committee of the New York State Bar Association’s Antitrust Section and co-chairs its Cartels and Criminal Practice Committee.
+In addition, he regularly publishes and speaks on cutting-edge topics in antitrust law, including DOJ and FTC enforcement trends and the evolving application of antitrust laws to technology and other dynamic markets.

 Career & Education